mhaniffajari/MLFlow/readme.md

-how ##How to install MLFlow with Docker
+ ## How to install MLFlow with Docker

 ```
 docker compose up -d
 ```
-to see list folder in Docker Image
+## To Enter CMD in Docker Container

 fist you need to know container id or container name
 ```